jkc1996/educational_rag/README.md

 ---

+### Advanced PDF Parsing (LlamaParse)

+To enable advanced, structure-aware parsing for academic PDFs:

+Check the box Advanced PDF Parsing (LlamaParse) on the Upload page before clicking Process/Ingest.

+When enabled, the backend uses LlamaParse for smarter chunking (recommended for textbooks, papers, or PDFs with tables/equations).

+Make sure your .env has your LlamaParse API key:
+LLAMA_PARSE_API_KEY=llx-xxxxxxxxxxxxxxxxxxxxxxxxxxxx

+---
 ## General Notes

 - Make sure to upload and ingest PDFs subject-wise from the React UI before asking questions.